Google and other major search engines don't discourage A/B testing or personalization. Read more about it in Website testing and Google search.

 Consider the following example.
 If for some reason you choose one of the variant URLs as the canonical, the "original" URL might also get dropped from the index since it would get treated as a duplicate.

 Run Your Experiment Only as Long as Necessary

-The amount of time required for a reliable test will vary depending on factors, like your conversion rates and how much traffic your website gets.
+The amount of time required for a reliable test varies depending on factors, such as conversion rates and how much traffic your site gets.
 A good testing tool should tell you when you've gathered enough data to draw a reliable conclusion.